 their own memory should be designed.
 Therefore, in this chapter these topics

-.
-We'll first cover the peculiarities of operators new
+delete.
+We'll first cover the peculiarities of operators new and

 which a member function was called;